kilar95/Data-Analysis---Cyclistics-/README.md

 We must now remove all data that is incorrect, invalid or inaccurate from our dataframe, such as:

-* rides with negative ride_length values
+* rides with negative ride_length values;
-* rides with ride_length less than 60 seconds, as the company's website states that they potentially result from false starts or from user trying to re-dock a bike to ensure it is secured.
+* rides with ride_length less than 60 seconds, as the company's website states that they potentially result from false starts or from user trying to re-dock a bike to ensure it is secured;
-* rides with ride_length greater that 24 hours
+* rides with ride_length greater that 24 hours;
-* rides with NA in end_lat or end_lng, which are considered invalid since the rides were not ended properly
+* rides with NA in end_lat or end_lng, which are considered invalid since the rides were not ended properly.

 #### Removing invalid rides